Dynamic pricing: Professional sports

 Some professional sports teams use dynamic pricing structures to boost revenue.
-Dynamic pricing is particularly important in baseball because MLB teams play around twice as many games as some other sports and in much larger venues.
+In the United States, dynamic pricing is particularly important in baseball because Major League Baseball (MLB) teams play around twice as many games as some other sports and in much larger venues.

 Sports that are outdoors have to factor weather into pricing strategy, in addition to the date of the game, date of purchase, and opponent.
 Tickets for a game during inclement weather will sell better at a lower price; conversely, when a team is on a winning streak, fans will be willing to pay more.

-Dynamic pricing was first introduced to sports by a start-up software company from Austin, Texas, Qcue and Major League Baseball club San Francisco Giants.
-The San Francisco Giants implemented a pilot of 2,000 seats in the View Reserved and Bleachers and moved on to dynamically pricing the entire venue for the 2010 season.
-Qcue currently works with two-thirds of Major League Baseball franchises, not all of which have implemented a full dynamic pricing structure, and for the 2012 postseason, the San Francisco Giants, Oakland Athletics, and St. Louis Cardinals became the first teams to dynamically price postseason tickets.
+Dynamic pricing was first introduced to sports by a start-up software company Qcue.
+MLB club San Francisco Giants implemented a pilot of 2,000 seats in the View Reserved and Bleachers and moved on to dynamically pricing the entire venue for the 2010 season.
+Qcue currently works with two-thirds of MLB franchises, not all of which have implemented a full dynamic pricing structure.
+In 2012, the Giants, Oakland Athletics, and St. Louis Cardinals became the first teams to dynamically price postseason tickets.
 While behind baseball in terms of adoption, the National Basketball Association, National Hockey League, and NCAA have also seen teams implement dynamic pricing.
-Outside of the U.S., it has since been adopted on a trial basis by some clubs in the Football League.
+Outside of the US, it has since been adopted on a trial basis by some clubs in the Football League.
 Scottish Premier League club Heart of Midlothian introduced dynamic pricing for the sale of their season tickets in 2012, but supporters complained that they were being charged significantly more than the advertised price.